GulshanVarma/aes128bit/README.md

 # aes128.py
-this is a simmple implementation of rjindael algorithm which is 128 bit encryption standard. code is in python3
+this is a simrple implementation of Rijndael algorithm which is 128 bit encryption standard. code is in python3